Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Introduction

-Next, we examine whether these problems can be automatically detected by 5 widely-used existing metrics, including ROUGE \cite{lin-2004-rouge} and four faithfulness evaluation metrics for abstractive summarization (FactCC~\cite{kryscinski-etal-2020-evaluating}, DAE~\cite{goyal-durrett-2020-evaluating}, QuestEval~\cite{scialom-etal-2021-questeval}, BERTScore~\cite{zhang2020bertscore}).
-We find that they mostly have either no or small correlations with human labels.
-Nonetheless, BERTScore performs relatively better.
-We design a new faithfulness metric, \exteval{}, for extractive summarization.
-It contains four sub-metrics that are used to detect incorrect coreference, incomplete coreference, incorrect or incomplete discourse, and other misleading information, respectively.
+We examine whether these problems can be automatically detected by 5 widely-used metrics, including ROUGE \cite{lin-2004-rouge} and 4 faithfulness evaluation metrics for abstractive summarization (FactCC~\cite{kryscinski-etal-2020-evaluating}, DAE~\cite{goyal-durrett-2020-evaluating}, QuestEval~\cite{scialom-etal-2021-questeval}, BERTScore~\cite{zhang2020bertscore}).
+We find that, except BERTScore, they have either no or small correlations with human labels.
+We design a new metric, \exteval{}, for extractive summarization.
+It contains four sub-metrics that are used to detect incorrect coreference, incomplete coreference, incorrect or incomplete discourse, and sentiment bias, respectively.
 We show that \exteval{} performs best at detecting unfaithful extractive summaries (see Section~\ref{sec:auto-eval} for more details).
-Finally, we discuss the potential future solutions to these problems (e.g., decontextualization and near-extractive summarization, that makes minimal edits based on errors found by \exteval{}) as well as the generalizability of our work in Section~\ref{sec:discussion}.
+Finally, we discuss the generalizability and future directions of our work in Section~\ref{sec:discussion}.

-In summary, our contributions are (1) a taxonomy of broad unfaithfulness problems in extractive summarization, (2) a human-labeled evaluation set with 1500 examples from 15 diverse extractive systems, (3) a meta-evaluation of 5 existing metrics, (4) a new faithfulness metric (\exteval{}) specifically designed for extractive summarization.
-Overall, we want to remind the community that even when the content is extracted from the source, there is still a chance to convey unfaithful information.
-Hence, we should be aware of these problems, be able to detect them, and eventually resolve them to achieve a more faithful and reliable summarization.
+In summary, our contributions are (1) a taxonomy of broad unfaithfulness problems in extractive summarization, (2) a human-labeled evaluation set with 1600 examples from 16 diverse extractive systems, (3) meta-evaluations of 5 existing metrics, (4) a new faithfulness metric (\exteval{}) for extractive summarization.
+Overall, we want to remind the community that even when the content is extracted from the source, there is still a chance to be unfaithful.
+Hence, we should be aware of these problems, be able to detect them, and eventually resolve them to achieve a more reliable summarization.